How do I find a lawyer or paralegal to help me with my landlord?

 Lawyers can give legal advice.
 This means that they can explain what the law means for your specific problem.
 For example, a lawyer can explain how to get your landlord to respect your rights, or tell you if your landlord has a good enough reason to have you evicted.

-A lawyer can represent you at the Landlord and Tenant Board and in other tribunals and courts.
-Lawyers can also help you resolve your issues without going to a Board, tribunal, or court.
+A lawyer can represent you at the and in other tribunals and courts.
+Lawyers can also help you resolve your issues without going to a board, tribunal, or court.

 A lawyer is also called an attorney, barrister, or solicitor.